-In fiscal 2004, the General Mills Foundation and its employees and retirees contributed almost \$10 million to United Way campaigns in General Mills locations across the United States and Canada.
-For the third year in a row, General Mills was the largest contributor to the Greater Twin Cities United Way campaign with a gift of nearly \$6 million.
+In fiscal 2005, the General Mills Foundation and its employees and retirees contributed almost \$10 million to United Way campaigns in General Mills locations across the United States and Canada.
+For the fourth year in a row, General Mills was the largest contributor to the Greater Twin Cities United Way campaign with a gift of nearly \$6 million.
+We also set the pace in supporting education, arts and culture, with a dollar-for-dollar match of employee and retiree contributions in these areas.